bobbobson21/publicAI/README.md

 pal:SetNewInfo( {"|pal:EmotionLevelNotEqualsOr( {3,3}, {2,3}, {3,2} )|","why"}, {"you","me",}, nil, {-0.70,-0.20}, nil, nil, {"Because you said something to upset me.","Because you reminded me of something bad.","Because yor are a |pal:GetEmotiveWord()| user."}, nil, nil, nil )
 ```

-To get the AI to respond to how it's feeling in a way that is much more realistic and much more like a human you sould also use fulctions like:
+To get the AI to respond to how it's feeling in a way that is much more realistic and much more like a human you should also use fulctions like:
 ```
 pal:GetEmotiveWord()
 pal:GetEmotiveClass()
 ```

-You can better simulate branching covos path by using Set Prior Input wich become really good when your ai gets massive and you sululd also use mem gen for anything related to people as it can make your ai seam really good if it can assocaite prownouns to people.
+You can better simulate branching covos path by using set prior input which becomes really good when your ai gets massive and you should also use mem gen for anything related to people as it can make your ai seam really good if it can assocaite prownouns to people.

 ## how to structer huge AIs
 Structure infomation files like how it is done below if you want the AI to be fast or contain a huge volume of information: